dicomtools/TriDFusion/README.md

 TotalSegmentator (Tested version: pip install totalsegmentator==1.5.6) https://github.com/wasserth/TotalSegmentator

+After installation, try running where TotalSegmentator in a command prompt.
+If it doesn’t return a path, add the TotalSegmentator path to the Windows environment variables.

 ### Radiomics
 PY-Radiomics
 https://pyradiomics.readthedocs.io/en/latest/installation.html

-After installation, try running where pyradiomics in a command prompt.
-If it doesn’t return a path, add the pyradiomics path to the environment variables.
+After installation, try running where pyRadiomics in a command prompt.
+If it doesn’t return a path, add the pyradiomics path to the Windows environment variables.

 ### Monte Carlo particle transport engines
 PHITS  (Tested version: 330A)